btk44/raspberrypi-server/docker-setup/README.md

 Set values:
 * container_name -> put your container name.
 This will be used to access nextcloud via browser, i.e. `https://rpi-nextcloud/`
 * PUID, PGID and TZ should be filled like in wireguard container
 * in volumes section replace `/home/bk/docker-data/rpi-ncp/config` and `/home/bk/docker-data/rpi-ncp/data` with paths you want to use.
-Data path is the directory where all your files will be stored. (-- add troubleshooting with .ocdata file --)
+Data path is the directory where all your files will be stored.
 * set values for: `MYSQL_ROOT_PASSWORD`, `MYSQL_DATABASE`, `MYSQL_USER`, `MYSQL_PASSWORD` - they will be needed when you first run nextcloud in browser and you will connect to the database
 * in volumes section replace `/home/bk/docker-data/rpi-ncp/db` with correct path you want to store db